Need Answers?

 That is a critical question.

 Your chronological age is the date resulting from your birthday.
 You cannot change your chronological age; you just need to live with it and enjoy it.
 However, your biological age, broadly speaking, is the age of your mind, body, and organs.
-Your biological age is measured by 10 or more biomarkers, and you can influence or lower your biological age.
+Your biological age can be measured by 10 or more biomarkers, and you can influence or lower your biological age.
 Have you seen an 80-year-old that looks to be 60; or a 60-year-old who looks as though he’s 80?
 This may well be the way he has aged biologically.

 -